stphnmrgn/template/README.md

        $ mkdir new_project

 4. Copy/paste the content from "template" into your project folder.
-Alternatively you could rename the "template" repo folder and use it as your project folder
+Alternatively, you could rename the "template" repo folder and use it as your project folder

-5. Rename the conda environment in the first line of the yml file.
-The yml file is used to create a python environment, and so editing the name (first line), packages, and environment location (last line) in the yml file should be necessary every time you start a new project.
+5. Edit the conda environment in the yml file.
+The yml file is used to create a python environment and editing the name (first line), packages, and environment location (last line) in the yml file should be necessary every time you start a new project.
 The defaults environment name is template.

-6. Finally, changed directories to your project folder, create the conda environment & activate it, and then create & push the repository to Github
+6. Finally, change the directory to your project folder, create the conda environment & activate it, and then create & push the repository to Github

     All together using `conda`: